 An adventurous family of five sets out to enjoy life more fully by converting a school bus into a tiny house built for traveling.
 They may only have 235 square feet to work with, but they're including an area for home schooling, a relaxing place for the family to gather at night, sleeping accommodations, a kitchen and a bathroom.
 The build is sure to be a tough task -- especially in a rounded bus where nothing is plumb or square!

-A recent graduate and her boyfriend take inspiration from a 17th-century ship while creating the tiny house of their dreams.
+A recent graduate and her boyfriend take inspiration from an old 17th century ship while creating the tiny house of their dreams.
 Their nautical vision includes blue and green shingles that resemble waves, an aquarium and kitchen cabinets that resemble whiskey barrels on a pirate's ship.
 The couple is hoping to live off the grid so they're hiring an expert to design an unusual water pillow system to store rainwater for their personal use.
 They're hoping the finalized house will inspire them as they travel the coasts in search of a job in wildlife ecology.

-A Colorado Springs, CO, fishing guide, tired of the rising cost of rent, gives tiny living a try.
-The outdoorsman wants to make his tiny home the ultimate fisherman's crash pad, and his family will pitch in to give the interior an artistic touch.
+A Colorado Springs, CO, fishing guide tired of the rising cost of rent gives tiny living a try.
+The outdoorsman wants to make his tiny house the ultimate fisherman's crash pad and his family will pitch in to give the interior an artistic touch.
 His living room will double as the entertainment room and the prep room where he and his friends can tie flies before hitting the water.
 On the exterior, the fishing features include special racks for rods and waders.
-The final step will be moving the tiny house into the hills.
-Will everything continue to progress smoothly for the fisherman?
+The final step will be moving the tiny house into the hills - will everything continue to progress smoothly for the fisherman?

 A world traveler discovers the perfect home base in a tiny house community in Lakeside, Arizona.
 Her quirky style pushes her designer to his creative limits with glitter countertops, bubble wall art and accent walls painted in chartreuse.
 On top of a tight deadline, the unpredictable weather of northern Arizona threatens to throw the construction completely off track.